MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How intervention strategies are modelled</b> </summary>modified R0 by a multiplicative term</details>

-<details><summary> <b>Additional Assumptions</b> </summary>1) parameters that can be controlled by policy directives are independent of parameters
+<details><summary> <b>Additional Assumptions</b> </summary>1) the parameters that can be controlled by policy directives are independent of the ones
-which can not be affected by such measures (e.g. the incubation period or death rate of the disease) 2) there exists a population dynamic that can be controlled 3) there exists a “policy goal”</details>
+that cannot be affected by the measures (e.g. the incubation period or death rate of the disease) 2) there exists a population dynamic that can be controlled 3) there exists a “policy goal”</details>

 <details><summary> <b>Problem Formulation</b> </summary>numerical scheme for compartmental models; 2) inference on SIER and agent-based model to infer which policies are more likely to be effective given explicit constraints</details>